Expert medical and surgical care in Thailand

 Yes.
 Thailand's JCI-accredited hospitals operate advanced catheterisation laboratories with the same imaging systems and stent platforms used internationally.
 Procedural success rates exceed 95% in experienced centres.
 Our partner interventional cardiologists are fellowship-trained with extensive cath lab experience, and 24/7 cardiac surgical backup is available for the rare case that requires emergency conversion.

 Pre-procedural blood work identifies kidney function and coagulation status.
 If you have a known contrast allergy, pre-medication protocols are applied.
 Radial access reduces bleeding complications compared to femoral access.
-The most important risk-reduction step after the procedure is strict adherence to dual antiplatelet therapy — stopping early is the single biggest preventable risk factor for stent thrombosis.
+The most important risk-reduction step after the procedure is strict adherence to dual antiplatelet therapy; stopping early is a major preventable risk factor for stent thrombosis.

 Planning Your Trip to Thailand for Angioplasty